mrismanaziz/Reforestation/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!